 There are many other benefits to AIA, some of which are implied in the above comments.
 These range from significant values in assimilating both public and private cloud resources, and support for DevOps, for SecOps (integrated security and operations), and even for the Internet of Things (IoT).

-For more insight into what's really going on with leading innovators in AIA, I invite you once again to listen in on September 21 to my webinar.
-And in the meantime, I welcome your comments and questions at firstname.lastname@example.org.
+For more insight into what's really going on with leading innovators in AIA, I invite you once again to listen in on my on-demand webinar.
+And in the meantime, I welcome your comments and questions at email@example.com.